network-observability/network-observability-lab/chapters/batteries-included/README.md

        # Insert Logic for `show ip route summary` command and TTP parsing to `InfluxMetric`
        return [InfluxMetric(measurement=measurement, tags=tags, fields=fields)]
    ```

+   > NOTE: When creating the logic, it is recommended to make the `ttp_template` as a constant that is then referenced under the `route_summary_collector` function.
+This is to avoid indentation issues.

 8. **Update the Main Function:**